Dynasty-Li/Dynasty-Li.github.io/index.md

 5. Honestly, my GPA (3.5) is quite lower than my classmates in our Univ.
 So sad! :-(

-4. 😭No visa to US, so I won't make it to Atlanta.
+4. 😭No visa to the US, so I won't make it to Atlanta.
 What a pity!
 I will do the remote presentation instead!

-3. Travelled in `UAE🇦🇪 (Dubai & Abu Dhabi)`, `Tunisia🇹🇳 (almost the whole country)` and `Morocco🇲🇦 (almost the whole country)` this Winter Vacation!
+3. Traveled in `UAE🇦🇪 (Dubai & Abu Dhabi)`, `Tunisia🇹🇳 (almost the whole country)` and `Morocco🇲🇦 (almost the whole country)` this Winter Vacation!

 2. One Paper is Finally Accepted by `IEEE VR`!
 It's also my `first` academic paper!